DrewNull/optimizely-cms12-upgrade/README.md

-In practice, most .NET Framework solutions that use `HttpClient` either new up `HttpClient`s on-demand, or _carefully_ roll their own DI-friendly management of the `HttpClient` lifecycle (more specifically, the underlying request handler object which is the true source of the problem).
+In practice, most .NET Framework solutions that use `HttpClient` either new up `HttpClient`s on-demand, or _carefully_ roll their own DI-friendly management of the `HttpClient` lifecycle (or, more specifically, the underlying request handler which is the true source of the problem).

 Fortunately, .NET Core introduced `IHttpClientFactory`, which makes these problems go away: [Use IHttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).
 Once configured, `IHttpClientFactory` can be injected and used to access a safe and reliable instance of `HttpClient`.
-Multiple `HttpClients` can be registered per application by giving them names.
+Multiple `HttpClient`s can be registered per application by giving them names.

 This is a two-step process: